anubhavmaheshwari0805/BDALAB/README.md

 "place":"Orissa",
 "country":"India"}
 A function to parse the tweets into an RDD will be provided.
 The task is to print the top 10 tweeters.
+		Note: Spark-shell version of the same pgm is stored in 10/10-shell.scala file and output ss is 10.png.
 ## Self Demonstartion of the below programs
 1. IPLTossWinStats: You will be provided with a dataset from the Indian Premier League containing the following files:
   Ball_by_Ball.csv, Match.csv, Player.csv, Player_Match.csv, Season.csv, Team.csv.
   We want to find the percentage of game wins by teams which win the toss.Solets say N games have been played.
 Let us say there are M games where the team which has won the toss has also won the game.
 So we are looking for the percentage (M * 100 / N).Perform the task using SQL code only.
+		Note: Spark-shell version of the same pgm is stored in IPL/ipl-shell.scala file and output is ipl.png.
 2. Streaming Rainfall Averages: Consider the scenario that there are three weather stations in Bangalore which report the rainfall at the respective locations once every 15 minutes.
 You have to write a Spark Streaming application which will gather the rainfall data from the three stations and print the average rainfall, also once every 15 minutes.
   You will be provided with a scala program, generate Events, which can simulate generation of the rainfall data from the three stations in JSON format  as shown below to a folder:{"Creation_Time": 1.53633593969400013E18,"Station":  "Bengaluru-1","Rainfall": 100.0} Write a Spark streaming application which reads the files written to the above folder and updates the average rainfall value every 15 minutes and prints the averages to the console.